-Darjeeling Chowrasta is the centre of the town.
+Darjeeling Chowrasta is the center of the town.
 Located on top of Nehru Road, it is a nice hangout.
-Tourists and locals to come to lounge in the sun, watch people, and watch wonderful views of mountain peaks and valleys.
+Tourists and locals come to lounge in the sun, watch people, and watch wonderful views of mountain peaks and valleys.

 Visit the Peace Pagoda

 Darjeeling hosts a Peace Pagoda.
-One of only 30 shrines of its kind in the world, the pagoda is a must visit site in the town.
-Not only is the monument spectacular, the views are beyond words.
-Built under the guidance of Nichidatsu Fujii, a Japanese Buddhist monk, the Peace Pagoda oozes of spirituality which steps perfectly in the serene ambiance of the hill station.
+One of only 30 shrines of its kind in the world, the pagoda is a must-visit site in the town.
+Not only is the monument spectacular, but the views are also beyond words.
+Built under the guidance of Nichidatsu Fujii, a Japanese Buddhist monk, the Peace Pagoda oozes spirituality and steps perfectly in the serene ambiance of the hill station.

-The Peace Pagoda’s was built for the purpose to promote peace.
+The Peace Pagoda was built for the purpose to promote peace.
 The divine site allows a uniting space in the search for world peace.
-It is perfect place to escape the busy schedules and experience a spiritual connection.
+It is the perfect place to escape the busy schedules and experience a spiritual connection.
 Read More

 Shopping in Darjeeling

-Fresh air of mountains at the Batasia Loop
+Fresh air of the mountains at the Batasia Loop

-A short distance from Darjeeling, lying en-route of the Toy Train, the Batasia Loop is one of the must-visit attractions to check out.
+A short distance from Darjeeling, lying en route to the Toy Train, the Batasia Loop is one of the must-visit attractions to check out.
 Enjoy the breathtaking panorama of mountains from all angles.
-Savor the majestic views of Mt Kanchendzonga and Eastern Himalayas.
+Savor the majestic views of Mt Kanchendzonga and the Eastern Himalayas.

-The Loop was built to navigate the steep descend of the mountain railway.
-Marvel at the engineering feat which has also has a mountain garden.
-Enjoy the view of toy train chugging down the slope making a 360 degree loop here.
+The Loop was built to navigate the steep descent of the mountain railway.
+Marvel at the engineering feat which also has a mountain garden.
+Enjoy the view of a toy train chugging down the slope making a 360-degree loop here.
 Right in the center of the gardens, rests a War Memorial dedicated to the Gorkha Soldiers.
 The serene location with incredible views is a good place to check out in the hill station.

 Tibetan Refugee Self Help Center